Chapter 0:

 “Yeah, good afternoon to you too- wait, I mean afternoon to you too.
 Because you, you know, didn’t say good.”

 “Yeah, I just used this bad boy to get a picture for the credits.
 I filmed Luke and the others with the one I got in my bag.”
-I mentioned Luke because he would have been the only one she would have been familiar with, considering we took the same advanced classes and had been grouped together for class projects before.
-Though, her reaction was a bit different than I had anticipated.
+I mentioned Luke because he would have been the only one she would have been somewhat familiar with.
+Considering us three took a couple advanced classes together and had been grouped together for class projects before, Thus, Luke was probably someone she could recall through name alone.

 At the mention of Luke, her mouth shifted, a sudden interest gleaming in her eyes.
 “Is that so?”